vinodghai/FetchRewardsReceiptProcessor/README.md

 ## Installation
 ### Docker
-1. Make sure you have Docker installed on your machine.
+1. Make sure you have Docker and Git installed on your machine.
 2. Clone the repository: git clone <https://github.com/vinodghai/FetchRewardsReceiptProcessor.git>
 3. Navigate to the project directory: cd <FetchRewardsReceiptProcessor>
 4. Build a docker image locally using `docker build -t fetch-rewards-receipt-processor .`